Image Above: The Ovens (Itinerary 7)

 10 12 day-trips within two hours of Nova Scotia.

 Want to discover even more cool trips in Nova Scotia?
-Check out these 11 itineraries that will take you to every region of Nova Scotia.
-For Fall adventures, you may like 10 Fall Day Trips Within Two Hours of Halifax.
+Check out these 50 Free or Affordable Things to Do In Halifax, 11 itineraries that will take you to every region of Nova Scotia. or For Fall adventures, you may like 10 Fall Day Trips Within Two Hours of Halifax.

 1. Head to Meander River Brewery in Ashdale for a taste of their craft beer and cider offerings and tour the hopyard where they grow hops for beer brewed across the province.
 Next, stop at Avondale Sky for some wine samples and get a peek at the vineyard.
 Finally, grab lunch at The Spitfire Arms in Windsor.
 It’s a fun daytrip less than an hour from Halifax, and you can bring back a growler and some wine to share over stories of your adventures with friends.